How to use the command 'exrex' (with examples)

 Explanation:

-flag specifies the maximum number of strings to generate that match the given regular expression.
+to limit the output to a maximum of 100 strings that match the given regular expression.

 Use case 4: Generate all possible strings that match a regular expression, joined by a custom delimiter string